Print Resize text

 About pertussis

 Pertussis, also called whooping cough, is an infection of the airways and lungs caused by bacteria.
-It used to be called the 100-day cough, as coughing can last for months.
+It used to be called the 100-day cough, because the coughing can last for months.

 Pertussis can cause: